 Roofers are tradespeople who specialize in the construction of roofs.
-Roofers In Amarillo install, repair, and replace roofs and use a variety of materials.
+Roofers install, repair, and replace roofs and use a variety of materials.
 This article will discuss the job outlook for roofers and the educational requirements for this career.
 In addition, we’ll discuss the most common materials used by roofers and some career options for them.

 If you’re interested in a career in construction, you may want to consider a job as a roofer.
 Roofers specialize in the construction of roofs and can repair, replace, or install them.
 They use a variety of materials to complete the work.
 A job as a roofer can be a rewarding one.

 According to the Bureau of Labor Statistics, job growth for roofers will be slower than average.
 In fact, employment isn’t expected to increase as fast as the average over the next nine years.
 However, the demand for roofers is expected to remain high, despite a slowdown in new construction.

 The average salary for a roofer is $37,000 per year.
 According to the Bureau of Labor Statistics, the number of roofers will grow by 13 percent over the next decade.
 In addition, there is a great deal of job security in this profession.

 Roofers are tradespeople who specializes in roof construction.
 They repair, install, and replace roofs and use a variety of materials.
 Most roofers are licensed and have some college training.
 There are also several different kinds of roofers, including roof mechanics, roof contractors, and roof installers.
 Education requirements for roofers vary depending on their location and the state they’ll be working in.
 However, they all must be licensed in their area of specialization.